If you’re interested in how to start high ticket affiliate marketing, I have provided a detailed guide here to show you how to do it.

 One of my most focused promotions in affiliate marketing is promoting the program called Wealthy Affiliate.
 Is it the program where I spend the most time creating online sales funnels, ads and blog posts, all of which promote this program and it is also the same program I learned all of this stuff from.

 Now I’ve been doing this for years and with this program, there are numerous price points:

 - First, there is the free membership, the one I promote the most.

-- There is a yearly membership that people buy which pays me $175 recurring yearly.
+- Then there’s a yearly membership for Premium which pays me $175 recurring yearly.

 The $49 a month membership is where I made the majority of my affiliate sales (Around $400,000).